 Many viewed the move as a concession, since the opposition has insisted it would be satisfied with nothing short of President Assad's removal.

 But Damascus refused to even discuss the plan, saying it was a distraction from discussing combating terrorism - what it views as the talks' main purpose.

-The U.N.
-Security Council continues discussions Friday on a draft resolution that, among other things, expresses "grave alarm" over civilians trapped by Syrian forces.
+Also Friday, the U.N.
+Security Council continues discussions on a draft resolution that, among other things, expresses "grave alarm" over civilians trapped by Syrian forces.